Quantum anomalous Hall effects and emergent $\rm{SU}(2)$ Hall ferromagnets at fractional filling of helical trilayer graphene

-In summary, our work predicts a series of novel gapped Hall states at fractional filling of HTG subjected to a substrate potential.
-The phase diagram reveals three distinct phases in realistic higher Chern bands beyond the chiral limit: a quantum Hall crystal, a quantum Hall ferromagnet, and a Halperin-type fractional Chern insulator.
+{\bf \emph{Summary.}}~Our work predicts a series of novel gapped Hall states at fractional filling of HTG subjected to a substrate potential.
+The phase diagram reveals three distinct phases in realistic higher Chern bands beyond the chiral limit: a quantum Hall crystal, a Halperin fractional Chern insulator, and an emergent $\rm{SU}(2)$ Hall ferromagnet.
 Each phase exhibits either unique symmetry-breaking orders or topological orders compared to those expected in the $|C_{band}|=1$ band, and they can be differentiated by their Hall conductance or CDW ordering pattern in real- and momentum-space.
-Moreover, the filling fractions $\nu=2/3,7/2$ reported in the recent transport experiment partially align with our predicted doping sequence.
-Future transport measurements at low temperature at optimal carrier densities $\nu_{\rm{total}}=3+\nu$ regime may further clarify the nature of the quantum states observed in experiments.
+Our study also makes significant progress in understanding the emergent $\rm{SU}(2)$ symmetry.
+The construction of pseudospin operators and quantitative computation of quantum numbers open the way to resolving emergent symmetries in generic interacting, dispersive Chern bands.
+The filling fractions $\nu_{\rm{total}}=2/3,7/2$ highlighted in the recent transport experiment \cite{xia2025topological} partially align with our predicted doping sequence.
+Future low-temperature transport measurements at the optimal carrier densities $\nu_{\rm{total}}=3+\nu$ may further clarify the nature of the quantum states observed in experiments.

 {\bf \emph{Acknowledgment}}.~This work is supported by the US National Science Foundation (NSF) Grant No. PHY-2216774.
 Additional support was provided by the Caltech Institute for Quantum Information and Matter, an NSF Physics Frontiers Center (NSF Grant PHY-2317110).
+The numerical simulation is supported by NSF instrument grant DMR-2406524.